pidgezero-one/Bid-war-tracker/README.md

 # Bid-war-tracker

+# Note: this application no longer works due to a deprecated twitch API.
+I do plan to update it in the future, but am focused on other projects at the moment.

 Looks for a string in a streamlabs donation or cheer event and accumulates all donations that match.

 Created for https://twitch.tv/Chrescendo